emeliepetersson/gundla/README.md

 # **Gundla Gårdscafé**  [link](https://gundla.vercel.app/)

-A project where webbdevlopers and Digital designers build a website for Gundla Gårdscafé for advertising them and a platform for displaying their events, food they server and catering. through the website you can also contact them through a specific form.
+A project where webbdevlopers and Digital designers build a website for Gundla Gårdscafé for advertising them and a platform for displaying their events, food they server and catering.
+Through the website you can also contact them through a specific form.

 <br>